seqan/seqan/manual/source/HowTo/WriteNiceUnixPrograms.rst

 Writing Nice Unix Programs
 --------------------------

-In Bioinformatics, many programs are of "academic" quality, i.e. they are written to present a new method.
+In bioinformatics, many programs are of "academic" quality, i.e. they are written to present a new method.
 The implementation is often "only" used by other academics who, since they do not pay for the program, are willing to take some glitches for granted.

 This page tries to help academic software developers in writing better Unix programs.